Zaxxon: Gameplay

 The objective of the game is to hit as many targets as possible without being shot down or running out of fuel, which can be replenished by blowing up fuel tanks (300 points).
 There are two fortresses to fly through, with an outer space segment between them.
 At the end of the second fortress is a boss in the form of the Zaxxon robot.

 The player's ship casts a shadow to indicate its height.
 An altimeter is also displayed.
 In space, there is nothing for the ship to cast a shadow on.
 The walls at the entrance and exit of each fortress have openings, and the ship must be at the right altitude to pass through.
 Within each fortress are additional walls that the ship's shadow and altimeter aid in flying over successfully.

 The game is controlled by a four-directional joystick.
 On arcade cabinets, this is an aircraft-type stick with a molded hand grip.
 Pushing forward makes the aircraft lower in altitude and pulling back makes it rise.
 The aircraft cannot move forward or backward; it flies at constant speed.
 As this sort of control and movement was not common in video games, the arcade cabinets have illustrations around the joystick to indicate the effect of each position on the aircraft.

 Ports

-Between 1982 and 1985, Zaxxon was ported to the Apple II, Atari 8-bit computers, Atari 2600, Atari 5200, MSX, ZX Spectrum, Commodore 64, Dragon 32, ColecoVision, Intellivision, IBM PC compatibles, SG-1000, TRS-80 Color Computer, and TRS-80.
+Between 1982 and 1985, Zaxxon conversion of Zaxxon were released for the Apple II, Atari 8-bit computers, Atari 2600, Atari 5200, MSX, ZX Spectrum, Commodore 64, Dragon 32, ColecoVision, Intellivision, IBM PC compatibles, SG-1000, TRS-80 Color Computer, and TRS-80.
 The Atari 2600 and Intellivision ports use a third-person, behind-the-ship perspective instead of the isometric graphics of the other versions.

-In 1984, a clone was released for the Acorn BBC Micro series under the title Fortress.
+In 2022, the game was re-released as a built-in game on the Sega Astro City Mini V.